PamelaKelly/ETADataHandling/data_cleaning/README.md

 add_nearest_stop
 add_mean_distance

-In the Data_Cleaning_2012_Week1 notebook, it doesn't have add_nearest_stop and add_mean_distance  function, it could use to quickly get the clean data
+In the Data_Cleaning_2012_Week1 notebook, it doesn't have add_nearest_stop and add_mean_distance  functions, it could use to quickly get the clean data for modeling